michael105/totp/README.md

 and is tested only with linux.

-The system time needs either to be set to UTC, or the according time difference has to be supplied. (e.g. totp -d +2h)
+If the sntp time server client isn't used, either the system time needs to be set to UTC, or the according time difference has to be supplied. (e.g. totp -d +2h)